Azerbaijan Mourns 38 Killed In Plane Crash In Kazakhstan

 Russian President Vladimir Putin held a phone conversation with Aliyev and "expressed his condolences in connection with the crash", his spokesman Dmitry Peskov told a news conference.

-A Russian emergency situations ministry had been sent to Aktau with medical personnel and other equipment, Putin said later as he opened the CIS leaders' meeting in Saint Petersburg.
+A Russian emergency situations ministry plane was sent to Aktau on Wednesday with medical personnel and other equipment.

-Azerbaijan's first lady Mehriban Aliyeva, who is also the country's first vice president, said she was "deeply saddened by the news of the tragic loss of lives in the plane crash near Aktau".

-"I extend my heartfelt condolences to the families and loved ones of the victims.
-Wishing them strength and patience!
-I also wish a speedy recovery to the injured," she said on Instagram.
+Chinese President Xi Jinping also called his Azerbaijani, Kazakh and Russian counterparts to send his "deep condolences", according to CCTV.

 Legal Disclaimer: